FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pickston, Pikstan, Pixton, Pickstone, Pixtone, Pykston, Peckstone, Pexton, Pixstan and many more.

 This web page shows only a small excerpt of our Pixstone research.
-Another 265 words (19 lines of text) covering the years 1275, 1296, 1455, and 1487 are included under the topic Early Pixstone History in all our PDF Extended History products.
+Another 265 words (19 lines of text) covering the years 1275, 1296, 1455, and 1487 are included under the topic Early Pixstone History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Pixstone Notables in all our PDF Extended History products.
+More information is included under the topic Early Pixstone Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Pickstock, who settled in America in 1757; Robert Pixton, who settled in Utah in 1848; Charlotte Pixton, age 8, who came to Utah in 1848; William James Pickston, who came to Philadelphia in 1863.